apiaryio/dredd/docs/how-to-guides.rst

 Isolation of HTTP Transactions
 ------------------------------

 Requests in the API description usually aren’t sorted in order to comply with logical workflow of the tested application.
-To get the best results from testing with Dredd, you should ensure each resource action (`API Blueprint <https://apiblueprint.org/>`__) or operation (`OpenAPI 2 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md/>`__) is executed in isolated context.
+To get the best results from testing with Dredd, you should ensure each resource action (`API Blueprint <https://apiblueprint.org/>`__) or operation (:openapi:`2`) is executed in isolated context.
 This can be easily achieved using :ref:`hooks <hooks>`, where you can provide your own setup and teardown code for each HTTP transaction.

 You should understand that testing with Dredd is an analogy to **unit tests** of your application code.
 In unit tests, each unit should be testable without any dependency on other units or previous tests.